michalkacprzyk/cobbler-kickstart-playground/README.md

 Automated installation from sources was inspired by mismatch in libraries version in *epel* repositories for *CentOS7*, between *cobbler-web* and *django*, resulting in a broken *cobbler-web* installation.
-Also, having the source deployment process in place, makes some prototyping experiments easier.
+Also, having the source deployment process in place makes some prototyping experiments easier.

 ## How to?
 ### Cobbler Master VM